berndporr/pi-pico-freertos-starter/README.md

 # Raspberry Pi Pico FreeRTOS Starter

-The purpose of this project is to provide a starter project of how to use FreeRTOS on Raspberry Pi Pico boards.
+The purpose of this project is twofold:
+ 1. to provide a starter project of how to use freeRTOS on Raspberry Pi Pico boards.

-It simply starts a freeRTOS task to flash an LED.
+ 2. to demonstrate a classical example: *fast interrupt* and a *slow task* changing a *state*.
+In this example a pushbutton switches on an LED (=fast) and switches it off 1sec later (=slow).

+## Hardware setup

-Connect the LED to GPIO port 15 in series with a 330R resistor and it will flash at 1Hz.
+ 1. Connect an LED to GPIO port 15 in series with a 330R resistor to GND.
+ 2. Connect a pushbutton between port 15 and GND.
+No need of a pullup resistor.

 ![alt tag](setup.jpg)

-- The simplest way to customize the build is to use the VS Code extension for the Pico SDK.
-The extension provides an interface to quickly reconfigure CMake for different boards.

-- The project uses the forked version of the FreeRTOS Kernel provided by Raspberry Pi.

 ## Board Support